-Email: srace@southplainscollege.edu
+Email: mwheeler@southplainscollege.edu

-• I try to answer emails within 24 hours Monday-Thursday and Friday morning.

-• Required for emails: Type your name, course, and subject in the subject box of your email to me (example: Jane Doe - Corequisite - Question about Week 2).
+- I try to answer emails within 24 hours Monday-Thursday and Friday morning.
+I will not answer emails past 6PM.
+If you email me past then please know I will respond to you the next morning. - Required for emails: Type your name, course, and subject in the subject box of your email to me (example: Jane Doe Corequisite Question about Week 2).